 The ideas below are for hand washing dishes, not for washing them in a dishwashing machine.

-Don't Fill the Sink with Water When You Start
+Tip #2: Don't Fill the Sink With Water

-Start with a Small Bowl or Basin and a Bit of Detergent
+Tip #3: Start With a Small Bowl or Basin and a Bit of Detergent

 This is the best order to use (from the cleanest to the dirtiest)